Physical Education (PE)

 Assessment

-The concept of knowledge, motivation and effort in physical activity as well as skill and application is used as our assessment criteria throughout PE lessons at Meridian High School.
-Pupils are able to use the three elements of the criteria to improve their sporting performance.
+The concept of fundamental fitness components is used as our assessment criteria throughout PE lessons at Meridian High School.
+Pupils are able to use these components across the curriculum to improve their sporting performance.
+The fitness components they are tested on termly include; Agility, cardiovascular endurance, co-ordination and speed.

 For BTEC Sport, assignments are set and marked by the teacher.
 Assignments involve a series of tasks designed around a work-related, real-life scenario.
 They give students the chance to build knowledge and skills over time and deliver a complete, integrated project using a combination of knowledge, skills and behaviours.